hdonapati/missing-link/Apple-Shortcuts/Automations/Work-Alarms/Setup.md

 ## Description:

-The is a handy automation designed to assist users in Toggle Work Alarms based on their next days's schedule, for which the events are added to the Calendar.
+This is a handy automation designed to assist users in Toggle Work Alarms based on their next days's schedule, for which the events are added to the Calendar.

 Features:
 1. Automatic Daily Trigger: The Shortcut is set to run at `22:00` (configurable for your needs).